-As part of our ongoing Dispatches series, we sit down with Cecilia Lopez at Roulette with Lars Laumann on video, to discuss their upcoming collaborative performance El Porvenir: August 1996happening on Tuesday, October 20.
+As part of our ongoing Dispatches series, we sit down with Cecilia Lopez at Roulette, to discuss their upcoming collaborative performance El Porvenir: August 1996happening on Tuesday, October 20.

 Cecilia Lopez is a composer, musician and multimedia artist from Buenos Aires, Argentina currently based in New York.
 Her work explores perception and transmission processes focusing on the relationship between sound technologies and listening practices.
 She works across the media of performance, sound, installation and the creation of sound devices and systems.
 Lopez holds an MFA from the Milton Avery Graduate School of the Arts, Bard College and an MA from Wesleyan University in composition (2016).
 Her work has been performed and exhibited at Museo de Arte Moderno de Buenos Aires (AR), Center for Contemporary Arts (Vilnius, Lithuania), Roulette Intermedium, Issue Project Room, Ostrava Days Festival 2011 (Ostrava, Czech Republic), MATA Festival 2012, Experimental Intermedia, Fridman Gallery (NY), Kunstnernes Hus (Oslo, Norway) and the XIV Cuenca Biennial, among others.
 She was a Civitella Ranieri fellow in 2015 and has participated in various international residency programs.

 As part of our Roulette at Home digital initiative, Dispatches is a set of brief communications or small collections of new work from artists, sent directly to our community—a way to remain connected and engaged in a time marked by distance, isolation, upheaval, and change.